idea-statica/iom-examples/rcs/rcs-column.md

 ## Concrete setup
-Creating the norm code setup for the check of concrete including settings of the annex.
+Creating the code setup used for assessment of cross-section including national annex settings.

 ```csharp
 //Concrete setup